coon-js/extjs-app-user/licenses/Readme.md

-# app-cn_user/licenses
+# lib-cn_user/licenses

 This folder contains the supported licenses for third-party use.

 coon.js
-app-cn_user
+lib-cn_user
-Copyright (C) 2019 Thorsten Suckow-Homberg https://github.com/coon-js/app-cn_user
+Copyright (C) 2019 Thorsten Suckow-Homberg https://github.com/coon-js/lib-cn_user

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation